Academic Progress and Graduation

 Student Evaluation and Promotion Committee

-- There shall be one committee for the doctoral program in medicine.
-The Registrar shall act as secretary without vote.
-The committee shall comprise 10 senior faculty members and chair, all appointed by the Dean for renewable three-year terms as well as one fourth-year medical student who shall also be selected by the Dean.
-Eight members and the chair shall be appointed after consultation with the Associate Deans of Academic Affairs, Student Affairs, and Diversity & Multicultural Affairs.
+- comprise 10 senior faculty members and chair, all appointed by the Dean.
+Eight members and the chair shall be appointed after consultation with the Associate Deans of Academic Affairs, Student Affairs, and Diversity and Multicultural Affairs.
 The remaining two members, a Course Director and a Clerkship Director, shall be appointed after consultation with the chairs of the PCS and the CCS, respectively.
 Faculty members must represent all four curricular years.
-The Associate Deans for Student Affairs, Academic Affairs, and Diversity & Multicultural Affairs shall serve ex officio, without vote.
+The Associate Deans for Student Affairs, Academic Affairs, and Diversity and Multicultural Affairs, and the Director of Academic Enhancement shall serve ex officio, without vote.
+The Registrar shall act as secretary without vote.

-- This Committee shall meet monthly during the academic term, and otherwise as needed at the call of the chair.
+- meet monthly during the academic term, and otherwise as needed at the call of the chair.

-- Medical school faculty shall participate in the promotions process of students who are in any of the early admissions programs, prior to the students’ matriculation in the doctoral program in medicine.
+The medical school faculty also shall participate in the promotions process of students who are in any of the early admissions programs, prior to the students’ matriculation in the doctoral program in medicine.
 Such participation shall be in accord with agreements between the School of Medicine and other participating schools or programs.

 Rules Governing Promotion